Time to Upgrade PHP Code

 Like bread, code gets stale over time. ( ツ ) After years of code sitting “as is” code becomes outdated, obsolete and causes problems.
 Consider making upgrades to get PHP function, but then you won’t be addressing other outdated technologies.
 Maybe your website is not mobile friendly, not properly using a secure connection, or has dead technologies like Flash still implemented.
-Does it make more sense to upgrade everything at once?
+Does it make more sense to redesign and rebuild your site?
 From a cost perspective, it probably will.
 Trying to find a web developer to work on severely outdated code can be quite a challenge too.

 While technically this is an option, it is such a bad suggestion that I didn’t even want to include it.
 Part of owning a website is maintaining it.